reyhan-rahimi/Electronic-library-management/Documentation/Scenario.md

 ### canceling a membership

 1. stare
-2. refrense to library
+2. User refrense to library
 3. Librarians logs in system
 4. import username and password on Respective box
 5. if information is correct log in
 6. else show massage "try again"
 7. after log in:
+8. call canceling a membership's routine
-8. import member's information
+8. import Users's information
 9. account will be delete
 10. log out if not to be another request
 11.  if was another request :